vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 ## Are they afraid of saying<br>"I don't know?"

 When they don't know something, they should be able to direct you to someone who does.

+Informing you about the potential risks and benefits of each treatment...

+Do reseach on it, come back to you with the answer.

 Recognize, "I'm not the best to treat you"